Cowwl/My-First-Robot/README.md

 5. Jumper cables and a soldering iron kit.
 6. A breadboard and a breadboard power supply to power the motor driver. _(Can be substituted with a battery)_
 7. A metal frame for the robot and 2 standard rubber wheels.
-8. 2 DC motors, with a max rotation speed of 200rpm.
+8. 2 DC motors, with a max rotation speed of 200 rpm.
 # Libraries Used:
 * [AFMotor.h](https://learn.adafruit.com/afmotor-library-reference)
 # Sections of the Code: